Fudan-iGEM/2023-wiki/docs/src/software.md

 Fudan iGEM 2022 witnessed the success of [PartHub](https://2022.igem.wiki/fudan/software), so this year we gathered feedback from PartHub users (Fudan iGEM 2022 team members and other iGEMers and some judges in 2022 Grand Jamboree), resolved known issues, and launched the brand new PartHub 2!
 Compared to Parthub, PartHub 2 has several new features:

-- Update with 2022 iGEM Registery of Standard Biological Parts.
+- Update with 2022 iGEM Registry of Standard Biological Parts.
 Parthub 2 contains over 60,000 Parts, which is a huge leap up from Parthub.
 - Improve the user interaction interface to further simplify the process of usage.
 PartHub 2 incorporates feedback and suggestions from PartHub users, removes unnecessary options and starts developing recommendation algorithms.
 - Design a diversified recommendation algorithm based on graph algorithm.
-We developed a diversified recommendation algorithm based on PageRank and Louvain method to prioritize the appearance of more significant parts in the search results and avoid the recurrence of similar parts.
+We developed a diversified recommendation algorithm based on PageRank and [Louvain method](https://en.wikipedia.org/wiki/Louvain_method) to prioritize the appearance of more significant parts in the search results and avoid the recurrence of similar parts.

 The core of PartHub 2 is the graph model based on the Registry of Standard Biological Parts.
 For each Part, in addition to the attributes (like name, sequence etc.) it carries, there are two types of relationships with other nodes: "twins" and "refers to".
 The "twins" are undirected, while the "refers to" are directed; each is a data structure known as graph, and their relationships may be represented by an adjacency matrix.
-PageRank and Louvain method is based on this graph model.
-PageRank reflects how actively a Part is used and Louvain enables community detection of similar Parts.
+PageRank and [Louvain method](https://en.wikipedia.org/wiki/Louvain_method) is based on this graph model.
+[PageRank](https://en.wikipedia.org/wiki/PageRank) reflects how actively a Part is used and Louvain enables community detection of similar Parts.

 We provide a summary of the notation in [Table 6](#table-6).